ipitio/ocr-pdf/README.md

 ### Docker Image

-If you want to avoid cloning the repo and building an image, just use mine:
+If you want to skip building an image, just use mine:

 1. Install Docker and Compose, such as with Docker Desktop
 2. In a new folder, copy the contents of `compose-prod.yml` to `compose.yml` and put your PDFs in `pdf/todo`